1 cup (200 g)uncooked short-grain white rice, washed, soaked 4 hours†

 - To a saucepan on medium-high heat, add the drained rice and water.
 Let the rice soak up all the water while stirring occasionally, this will take about 5 minutes.

-- * Traditionally the rice is soaked, but this is not totally necessary.
-If the rice is not soaked, simply add more milk.
-For every 1 cup of rice, 4 cups of milk should do the trick.
+- †Traditionally the rice is soaked.
+If not soaked, simply add more milk.
+For every 1 cup of dry rice, 4 cups of milk should do the trick.

-- ** Rosewater is a common ingredient in some Middle Eastern cuisines and gives the recipe a floral taste.
-You might find it most easily in Persian, Moroccan, or Indian supermarkets.
-We even found ours at our local Asian supermarket.
-If it's your first time using rose water, you may want to consider adding less to start, and you can always add more later, as the floral taste might be overpowering if you're not accustomed to it.
+- †Rosewater is a common ingredient in some Middle Eastern cuisines and gives the recipe a floral taste.
+You might find it in your local Asian supermarket.
+If you’re not accustomed to the taste, consider adding less to start.

-- *** Cinnamon is traditionally only added to the top of the pudding decoratively, but as a kid, I preferred it when my mum mixed it into my rice while it was cooking.
+- ** Cinnamon is traditionally only added to the top decoratively, but as a kid, I preferred it when my mum mixed it into my rice while it was cooking.
 You're welcome to do the same if you're also a cinnamon lover!

 Let us know what you think